 OVERVIEW AND HIGHLIGHTS

-Also, some marriage penalty provisions were eliminated and the child tax credit was increased.
 The following outline focuses on aspects of the tax law that specifically affect musicians.
-For additional information on deductions, exemptions, filing status, etc., see a tax advisor or consult the IRS instructions for Form 1040.
+For additional information on deductions, exemptions or filing status, see a tax advisor or www.irs.gov.

 INCOME & RELATED EXPENSES

 Professional musicians may have income from which tax has been withheld (W-2) or income from self-employment where neither tax nor Social Security has been deducted.

 If the musician is self-employed, all allowable travel and other expenses should be deducted on Schedule C before the adjusted gross income is entered on page 1 of the tax return.

 If the musician has only W-2 wages, these expenses must be deducted on Schedule A. Reimbursements for expenses (e.g., travel and entertainment) received under an accountable plan do not show up on the musician’s Form W-2, are not reported as income, and do not give rise to deductions.

 However, if the employee’s expenses exceed reimbursements, the excess may be claimed on Form 2106 as an employee business expense.
 Generally, reimbursements are considered received under an accountable plan if:

 - They are made for deductible business expenses;